-But sex at the movies was there from the start, with peep show titillations part of the illicit sideshows of early silent cinema.
-Censorship quickly became a buzz kill in the world of mainstream, commercial cinema, with the naughty suggestiveness of early 1930s Hollywood films soon snuffed out by the introduction of the Hays Code.
+Sex at the movies has been there from the start, with peep show titillations part of the illicit sideshows of early silent cinema.
+But censorship quickly became a buzz kill in the world of mainstream, commercial cinema, with the naughty suggestiveness of early 1930s Hollywood films soon snuffed out by the introduction of the Hays Code.
 Henceforth, if a man and a woman were seen in bed, at least one of their feet needed to be planted firmly on the floor thank you very much.

 10 to try

 Each of the recommendations included here is available to view in the UK.

 Despite the widespread feeling that we’re all now desensitised to sexual imagery, the media attention for films such as Nymph()maniac in 2014 or Fifty Shades of Grey in 2015 proves there’s still something about sex in the cinema that gets us all a bit hot under the collar.

 Here are 10 of the most illustrious notches on the bedposts of film history.

 The People at No. 19 (1949)